 But IMMray™ is more than a technology, it is a systematic approach, based on cutting-edge bioinformatics, to finding the most clinically relevant changes that appear in the blood, and combining this knowledge into a “disease fingerprint” – also called a biomarker signature – that is highly specific to the particular disease.

-In collaboration with Create HEALTH translation cancer center at Lund University and others, we also have on-going projects in discovery phase targeting other cancers as well as autoimmune diseases.
-An autoimmune development program has been initiated at Immunovia based on very good results from a differential diagnosis study of SLE versus RA, Sjögrens syndrome and Vasculatis.
-Immunovia is currently performing further complementary and validation retrospective studies to define the product development strategy within autoimmunity.
+In collaboration with Create HEALTH Translation Cancer Center at Lund University and others, we also have ongoing projects in the discovery phase targeting other cancers as well as autoimmune diseases.
+Immunovia’s pipeline includes lung cancer and an autoimmune program focused on Rheumatoid Arthritis and differential diagnosis of SLE versus RA, Sjögren’s syndrome and Vasculitis.

 Immunovia has been a listed company since 2015, with shares traded (as IMMNOV) on Nasdaq First North in Stockholm and since 3 April 2018 traded on Nasdaq Stockholm.
-The company has 40+ employees, is headquartered in Lund, Sweden and has reference laboratories in both Lund, Sweden and Boston, USA.
+The company has 60+ employees, and is headquartered in Lund, Sweden.